vemulasrinidhi/SCT_WD_4/README.md

-Ahh yes — because you pasted everything in one line, GitHub is showing it as a paragraph.

-👉 You need proper line breaks + spacing

-✅ Copy this properly formatted README 👇

----

 # 📝 To-Do Web Application

 An interactive To-Do List web application built using HTML, CSS, and JavaScript.
 This project allows users to manage daily tasks efficiently with a modern UI and real-time updates.